markuswind/ergast-apollo-server/README.md

 };
 ```

+## Known issuess

+- The `constructor` queries do not follow the naming convention.
+Because `constructor` is a reserved keyword, we decided to use `getConstructor` instead.

 After this provider has been added in the `providers` object, you will have to run `npm run generate:types` in order to use in the resolvers.

 ## License